 Skip to main content

-Water Heater Discharge Pipe Correction in Tampa, FL 33647
+Shower Cartridge Swap on Bankston Pl Reveals a Water Heater Discharge Pipe Fix in Tampa, FL 33647

 When a water heater installation in Tampa, FL 33647 doesn’t pass inspection, it can be frustrating and a little stressful for any homeowner.
 You’ve invested in new equipment, and now you’re being told something isn’t quite right with the plumbing.
 In this case, the issue came down to a detail that’s easy to overlook but very important for safety: the discharge piping and air gap for the water heater drain.